peterbsmyth/learn-mongo/README.md

 # :orange_book: :open_book: Learn MongoDb
-This repository is set up to help you learn to query MongoDb collections.
+> This repository will help you learn to query MongoDb collections.
 You will go through 32 exercises.
 For each exercise you will query a collection of Restaurants to return the desired data.
-The exercises can be found here at [w3resource.com](http://www.w3resource.com/mongodb-exercises/).

 ## Intro to MongoDb